 AM.1001: Server Is not Responding.

-Possible Cause: Either the SSL VPN server or Access Manager is down or the network

-Action: Check the network connectivity and reconnect.
+- Possible Cause: Either the SSL VPN server or Access Manager is down or the network connection has failed. - Action: Check the network connectivity and reconnect.

 AM.1002: Client Is Inactive for More Than <x> Minutes.
 Please Log Out.